EU agrees on sanctions on Hamas, violent West Bank settlers

 While much international attention has focused on Hamas’ cross-border assault from Gaza and Israel’s subsequent war there, European officials have also expressed increasing concern about rising violence against Palestinians in the West Bank.

-The EU created a sanctions regime specifically to target Hamas following the attack on Israel by Hamas on Oct.
-7.
+The EU created a sanctions regime specifically to target Hamas following the attack on Israel by the militants on Oct 7.

 It will impose the additional Hamas sanctions before sanctioning the Israeli settlers, diplomats said.